-The County of Ventura has relocated their maintenance yard to a site within the Saticoy Community contiguous to the City's water service area.
+The County of Ventura has relocated their maintenance yard to a site within the Saticoy Community contiguous to the City's water system.
 In exchange for extraterritorial water service, the County has provided the City a well to offset their water demand.
 The well is expected to provide not only production capacity for serving the maintenance yard, but also significant additional system capacity.
-The Saticoy Yard Well is anticipated to begin production in 2006, with an estimated 75 percent of design production capacity of 2,262 AFY.
-The water demand for the maintenance yard is estimated to be 20 AFY.
+This well will pump from the Oxnard Forebay Basin and is not within the GMA boundary.
+The Saticoy County Yard Well is anticipated to begin production in 2009, with an estimated 75 percent of design production capacity of 2,400 AFY.